Annuities provide you with a guaranteed income for life in exchange for the funds you’ve built up in your pension.

 How do I purchase an annuity using my SIPP?

-If you want to transfer part or all of your SIPP to an insurance company to buy an annuity immediately, and want them to pay any tax-free lump sum, please contact us for a transfer-out form.
+Looking to transfer part, or all, of your SIPP to an insurance company to buy an annuity immediately, and want them to pay any tax-free lump sum?
+Please contact us for a transfer-out form.

 What happens to my annuity when I die?